warolv/hds/readme.md

   * Add logs for crontab job, every minute access must be saved to log, will be very helpfull for debugging purposes
   * Cover more functionality with tests - unit / integration tests, especially more tests for get_last_hour_availability method
   * '/scheduled_health_check' api method must be filtered from outside, only for internal usage
-  * Api service separation (instead of 3 request in one api - 3 seoparate apis) for better scalability/performance
+  * Api service separation (instead of 3 request in one api - 3 separate apis) for better scalability/performance
+  * Better handling of application response codes, for instance if returned timeout - maybe we need reinitiate request again to take sample and avoid 'unknown' type of sample, use retry handler with delay of 5/10 seconds for example

 ## Getting Started